-Policies and procedures that adhere with the requirements of the Health and Disability Commissioner (HDC) Code of Health and Disability Services Consumers' Rights (the Code) are in place.
+Policies and procedures adhere with the requirements under the Health and Disability Services Consumers' Rights (the Code).
 The information pack includes information about the Code.
 Residents and families are informed regarding the Code and staff receive ongoing training about the Code.

 The personal privacy and values of residents are respected.
 Individual care plans reference the cultural needs of residents.
 Discussions with residents and relatives confirmed that residents and (where appropriate) their families are involved in care decisions.
 Regular contact is maintained with families including if a resident is involved in an incident or has a change in their current health.
-Families and friends are able to visit in line with the facility's Covid 19 response framework.
+Families and friends are able to visit in line with the facility's Covid-19 response framework.